Revitalizing the Toronto Waterfront

 HR&A provided economic analysis underpinning some of the most significant infrastructure decisions in the Toronto waterfront lands.

-HR&A assessed the feasibility and the economic benefits of naturalizing the mouth of the Don River, a $500 million capital project that will create new urban neighbourhoods by flood protecting over 200 hectares of waterfront land.
+HR&A assessed the feasibility and the economic benefits of naturalizing the mouth of the Don River, a $500 million capital project that will create new urban neighborhoods by flood protecting over 200 hectares of Toronto’s waterfront lands.
 In August 2010, Toronto City Council unanimously passed an Official Plan amendment for the Lower Don Lands and a new zoning by-law for the Lower Don Lands first precinct, the Keating Channel.
 HR&A has provided peer review resources for Waterfront Toronto as it pursues further business planning for this major capital investment.

 HR&A prepared a feasibility study and financing options for Canada Square, a new civic park on the York Quay site adjacent to Harbourfront Centre.